sofia-sip/su_wait.h File Reference

 Pre-poll callback function prototype.

-typedef su_timer_s su_timer_t
+typedef struct su_timer_s su_timer_t

 Timer object type.